 View of the Groenerei canal

 Alternatively, taking a boat tour on Bruges’ canals would be a great idea too and is a unique and relaxing way to explore Bruges.
-Many boat tour companies offer a variety of different tours, from leisurely cruises to more in-depth historical and cultural tours.
+Many boat tour companies offer a variety of different tours, from leisurely cruises to more in-depth historical and cultural tours, as well as a complete guided tour of the city with a boat tour included.
 As it was raining all day during our visit, we didn’t feel like doing a boat tour.
 We enjoyed our leisurely stroll along the canals a lot, covered by our umbrellas.

 Maria Bridge in Bruges, Belgium